 - Professionals – Must file their lien within ninety (90) days of last work performed at the jobsite and must send notice of the lien that was filed within fifteen (15) days of the lien being filed.

 - Lien must be signed by the claimant.

 If you work in Florida, it is essential that you have a grasp on the information above.
 The best way to protect your pay is by enforcing your lien and bond claim rights, so be sure to do it correctly.
-If you want to get your hands on Florida’s construction lien and bond forms, consider purchasing the required materials from us!
+If you want to master your Florida Lien Laws, listen to The Quit Getting Screwed Construction Podcast's episode on them!
 If you want someone else to take care of filing your lien or bond claim, and do it the right way, contact a professional Florida lien attorney who is experienced with construction law.
 Our sister company, The Cromeens Law Firm, has a lien and collections team ready to take care of it for you.
 You deserve to be paid for the work you do.
 Liens are your leverage to make that happen.